Rookian/blog/content/posts/using-managed-identity-with-azure-sql.md

 });
 ```

-> ❗  `AdministratorLogin` and `AdministratorLoginPassword` are required in order create an Azure SQL Server.
+> ⚠ **Important**  `AdministratorLogin` and `AdministratorLoginPassword` are required in order create an Azure SQL Server.
 But we won't use those credentials.

-Now we can register the Managed Identity from the App Service to the Azure Sql Server.
+Now we can register the Managed Identity of the App Service with the following SQL script.

 ```sql
 -- myApp is the name of the Managed Identity/App Service